 How To Apply

 Students must apply and be selected to participate in 3DS.
 Students who apply to 3DS should express their passion for entrepreneurship, imbue energy into their application, and list any relevant skills from leadership to programming.
-Only one 3DS weekend is offered each Fall and Spring semester.
 All Texas A&M students are eligible to participate.
 All meals and weekend materials are provided at no charge to students.

 How the Weekend Works

 For Spring 2021 the entirety of 3DS will take place virtually.
 3DS starts Friday afternoon and ends Sunday evening.
 On Friday students will meet one another for the first time.
 Students with an idea for a startup will be given a chance to pitch their idea to the other 3DS participants.
 Participants will vote on the ideas they’re most interested in working on and will form teams on their own.
 Friday is full of brainstorming, feedback, and team-building exercises.
 Early Saturday morning students will receive a crash course in customer discovery, business model generation, and how to pitch a business.
 Saturday also includes designated mentoring and feedback sessions and students should begin working on their final presentations.
 By Sunday students continue to plan their business’s execution, finalize their presentation, and formally pitch their startup to a panel of honorary “investors”.